 Dear precious Mother,

-Firstly I would like to encourage you, to encourage & support your son and his father or father-figure, to participate in one of our “Rite of Passage” Son and Father Adventure experiences.
+Firstly I urge you to encourage & support your son and his father or father-figure, to participate in one of our guided “Rite of Passage” Son and Father Adventure experiences.

 I acknowledge that it would be a sacrifice for you… especially in regards to time and finances… although I firmly believe that you will all be richly rewarded for those sacrifices… as has been the case in the lives and families of so many already.